The Town that Dreaded Sundown is a 1976 horror film directed by (and co-starring) Charles B. Pierce (The Legend of Boggy Creek).

 As with many of these films, the ‘truth’ on-screen should be taken with a reasonable amount of salt, though there was a serial killer in Texarkana in the 1940s, hooded, as in the film, who very unusually killed his victims with a shotgun.
 The real hook of both the real-life murders and the film is that rather like Jack the Ripper, although many names have been bandied around as likely suspects over the years, the killer was never knowingly caught.

 The film is true to the 1940s period and the acting is well above average for a relatively low-budget outing; Prine had already made his name in the likes of Centerfold Girls and Barn of the Naked Dead whilst Johnson was instantly recognisable from countless cowboys flicks (and, oddly, no less than two killer bee movies).

 Director Pierce also appears in a starring role, largely for comic relief, not unlike the slightly inappropriate slapstick cop capers in The Last House on the Left.
-This is slightly at odds with the sombre tone is the depiction of the masked killer murdering one of his victims with a knife attached to a trombone.
+This is at odds with the sombre tone of the depiction of the masked killer murdering one of his victims with a knife attached to a trombone.
 You’ve read that sentence correctly.

 The film’s influence can be seen in countless slasher films throughout the 1980s, especially Friday 13th Part 2 which features killer Jason Vorhees wearing an almost identical hood.

 The film was released theatrically in the United States by American International Pictures (AIP) in December 1976.
 It received a VHS release on Warner Home Video in the 1980s and Good Times Video in 2001.